gregelin/ProgrammingAssignment2/lexicalscoping.md

 # Understanding Lexical Scoping in R – Great guidance by community TA in Coursera

-## Gregory D. HorneCommunity TA· 5 days ago
+## Gregory D. Horne, Community TA

+(Note: This is easier to read version of: https://asitarrives.wordpress.com/2014/10/18/understanding-lexical-scoping-in-r-great-guidance-for-community-ta-in-coursera/)

 I will show you the output from the sample functions to illustrate their behaviour.
 From the output you should be able to discern the logic within the R code.
 The functions we are expected to implement to handle invertible matrices follows the exact same logic.
 The sample run show below can be adapted to the new functions for matrices and the behaviour will be the same.